Ready for YouTube?

 Now it’s time to enter your channel description.
 Like any other description or about page, you’ll want to describe your brand and what viewers can expect to see on your channel.

-Think of it as your elevator pitch – you want to give viewers all the information up front while making it intriguing enough to want more.
+Think of it as your elevator pitch – you want to give viewers all the information upfront while still making it intriguing enough so they want more.

 You also want to take the opportunity to employ a little YouTube SEO.
 Because YouTube is basically a search engine for videos, your videos should be treated and optimized like any other piece of content you create.

-Start by selecting 1-2 keywords and researching it in Google Keyword Planner.
+Start by selecting a few keywords and looking them up in the Google Keyword Planner.
 Once decided, try to incorporate the keywords into your channel description.